andresitodeguzman/twtpy/README.md

 # TwtPy
 Super lightweight twitter client for Python used for personal projects.
+No need for long Twitter APIs.
+Use Twitter in Python.

 ## Needed Module(s)
 - Twitter-Python